-I’ve previously shared the horrifying response I received from our son’s Oncologist when asked about what foods he should or shouldn’t eat during his 3.5 year cancer battle…
+I’ve previously shared the horrifying response I received from our son’s Oncologist when asked about what foods our son should or shouldn’t eat during his 3.5 year cancer battle…

 “Oh, don’t worry about that,” he smirked, “A calorie, is a calorie, is a calorie.
 We just don’t want him to lose weight.
 Feed him whatever he feels like.
 If he wants French fries or a cupcake from the cafeteria, let him have it.”